PaoloBertin/eCompany/README.md

 # eCompany
-Application improve for business profitability
+Application to improve for business profitability